 Calendar notes: On this date in 1876, Jack McCall shot Wild Bill Hickok in the back as he played poker at a saloon in Deadwood, Dakota Territory.
 Hickok held black aces and eights, which became known as the "dead man's hand."
 McCall was hanged.
 In 1943, PT-109, commanded by Lt.
 John F. Kennedy, sank after being rammed by a Japanese destroyer off the Solomon Islands.
 The future president was credited with saving members of the crew.
 He was awarded the Navy and Marine Corps Medal for heroism, and the Purple Heart for his injuries.
 In 1962, Robert Zimmerman legally changed his name to Bob Dylan.
 Also in 1962, Aretha Franklin appeared on American Bandstand for the first time.
 In 1975, The Eagles topped the American charts with One of These Nights.
 In 1984, Charles Schultz' comic strip Peanuts was added to the Portsmouth Daily Times, making it the first comic strip to appear in 2,000 newspapers.
 In 1987, Disney re-released Snow White and the Seven Dwarfs, 50 years after the film's original release.

-|Morning Trivia: On August 1st of 1981, at 12:01 am, this launched with the words "Ladies and gentlemen, rock and roll" spoken by original Chief Operating Officer John Lack followed by a crunching guitar riff and a montage of images of the Apollo 11 moon landing.
+|Morning Trivia: On August 1st of 1981 at 12:01 am, this launched with the words "Ladies and gentlemen, rock and roll" spoken by original Chief Operating Officer John Lack followed by a crunching guitar riff and a montage of images of the Apollo 11 moon landing.
 What are we talking about?|

-August was the 6th month of the Roman year and was called Sextilis.
+Welcome to August.
+It was the 6th month of the Roman year and was called Sextilis.
 In the year 8 B.C. the Emperor Augustus Caesar persuaded the Senate to change the month's name to Augustus in his honor.

 August is Happiness Happens Month, Get Ready for Kindergarten Month, Children's Eye Health & Safety Month, Children's Vision and Learning Month, Make Your Reading Be A Haven Month, National Catfish Month, National Inventors' Month, National Toddler Month, Mental & Educational Wellness Month, Spinal Muscular Atrophy Awareness Month, National Back-to-School Month, Family Meal Month, and National Goat Cheese Month.
 August is Family Fun Month and National Toddler Month.
 Simplify Your Life Week begins today.

 Calendar notes: On this date in 1790, the first US census was completed, showing a population of just under 4 million people.
 In 1964, Hasbro Toys introduced GI Joe, an 11½-inch action figure that sold for $4.00.
 The doll was inspired by the 1945 Robert Mitchum movie, The Story of GI Joe.
 In 1973, the movie American Graffiti opened nationwide.
 It starred Ron Howard, Candy Clark, Richard Dreyfuss, Harrison Ford, Cindy Williams, McKenzie Phillips, and Susan Richardson.
 In 1987, Bob Seger's song Shakedown, from the Beverly Hills Cop II soundtrack, went to number one.
 It was the Detroit rocker’s first ever chart-topping single.
 The tune was originally supposed to be recorded by Glenn Frey, who had contracted laryngitis.
 In 1994, Lisa Marie Presley confirmed rumors that she had married Michael Jackson on May 26th in the Dominican Republic.
 They divorced less than two years later.

 Trivia Answer: MTV -- which stood for Music Television.
 At the moment of its launch, only a few thousand people on a single cable system in northern New Jersey could see it.
 It's a cable television network based in New York City.
 The original purpose of the channel was to play music videos guided by on-air hosts known as VJs.
 Today, MTV still plays a limited selection of music videos, but the channel primarily broadcasts a variety of pop culture and reality television shows.
 Appropriately, the first music video shown on MTV was Video Killed the Radio Star by The Buggles.
 In the early days, the screen would sporadically go black when an employee at MTV inserted a tape into a VCR.
-The original five MTV VJs in 1981 were Nina Blackwood, Mark Goodman, Alan Hunter, J.J.
-Jackson and Martha Quinn.
-The early music videos that made up the bulk of MTV's programming in the 1980s were often crude promotional or concert clips from whatever sources could be found.
-As the popularity of the channel rose, and record companies recognized the potential of the medium as a tool to gain recognition and publicity, they began to create increasingly elaborate clips specifically for the channel.